Master of Arts in Teaching English to Speakers of Other Languages (MA TESOL)

 Early May to mid June: The term begins with online work reflecting on interim year and preparing for the summer residency.

-Mid June - Early August: Second summer of face to face coursework in Brattleboro.
+End of June - end of August: Second summer of face to face coursework in Brattleboro.

 The summer closes with a final conference and graduation.